A MICHELIN-listed French room where the front brasserie delivers Bastien's cooking for half the dining-room bill. Book it to close a deal.

 How much does dinner at Monarque cost?

-A dining-room dinner runs about C$70 to C$120 per person before wine.
-The front brasserie is cheaper, with steak frites, oysters and a burger for a quicker, lighter bill.
+A dining-room dinner runs about C$70 to C$120 per person before wine — starters around $24 to $28, mains from $50, the dry-aged P.E.I. cote de boeuf $195 for two.
+The front brasserie is cheaper, with steak frites and oysters for a quicker bill.
 The wine list spans classic Burgundy and natural-leaning Quebec bottles.

 What is the difference between the Monarque brasserie and dining room?